 Perhaps you understand a lot already but do not know the ‘proper names’ for things?
 I can help you.

 I can teach you how to read and write music or help you to improve your current sight-reading ability.

 If you can play the guitar already, making the transition to the ukulele is simple.
 You already know all of the chord and scale shapes, but will need to think about them in a different way.

 The skill that you will need is to be able to transpose at sight.
 I can teach you the formula which you need to learn to be able to do this.

 To play a G chord on the ukulele, you play a guitar ‘D shape’.
 Can you figure out the rest?

 Need an objective opinion on your songs?
 I can help you with chord progressions, structure, arrangements, lyrics etc.

-Even if you do not wish to sit the exam, the above syllabi provide excellent structure for the study of music theory.
+Even if you do not wish to sit the exam, the above syllabuses provide excellent structure for the study of music theory.
 I recommend that instrumental pupils study music theory to grade five at least.

 I can also help with the aural part of your exam, or with general ear training and transcription skills.